Aljendro/Blackhole/README.md

 # Blackhole

-Any time spent in the blackhole will need to be repaid.
+The more you spend in the blackhole, the more you need to repay the debt.

 ## Description